Rebecca (1940 film): Plot

-Maxim de Winter stands at a cliff edge, seemingly contemplating jumping.
+On the French Riviera, Maxim de Winter stands at a cliff edge, seemingly contemplating suicide.
 A young woman shouts at him to stop him in his tracks, but he curtly asks her to walk on.

-Later, at Monte Carlo on the French Riviera, the same young woman is staying with her pompous old traveling companion, Mrs. Van Hopper.
-She again encounters the aristocratic widower Maxim de Winter, looking much more debonair.
-They are attracted to each other, and although Van Hopper tells her he is still obsessed with his dead wife, Rebecca, who we are told drowned in the sea near Manderley, she soon becomes the second Mrs. de Winter.
+Later, at a Monte Carlo hotel, the same young woman, serving as a paid companion to the pompous aging Mrs. Van Hopper, again encounters the debonair widower de Winter.
+Aspiring to social prominence, Mrs. Van Hopper is obsequious to the aristocratic de Winter, but is soon confined to her room due to illness.
+Maxim invites the companion on excursions, which she conceals from her employer.
+The young woman soon becomes infatuated, though puzzled by such attention.
+Upon her recovery, Mrs. Van Hopper decides to leave Monte Carlo; her companion furtively informs Maxim of her departure, and Maxim unexpectedly proposes marriage.
+After being informed of the proposal by Maxim, a shocked Mrs. Van Hopper privately tells her companion that Maxim is marrying her as a desperate distraction, because he is still tormented by thoughts of his beloved dead wife, Rebecca.
+She asserts that her companion is ill-prepared to be the second Mrs. de Winter and cannot hope to succeed as the mistress of the stately Manderley.

-Maxim takes his new bride back to Manderley, his grand mansion by the sea in southwestern England.
-It is dominated by its housekeeper, Mrs. Danvers.
-She is a chilly individual who had been a confidante of the first Mrs. de Winter, whose death she has not forgotten.
-She has even preserved Rebecca's grand bedroom suite unchanged, and displays various items that carry her monogram.
+Maxim brings his new bride back to Manderley, his grand mansion by the sea in Cornwall.
+Manderley is dominated by its austere housekeeper, Mrs. Danvers, a cold and unyielding woman, a confidante of the first Mrs. de Winter.
+Danvers harbors deep resentment for the new Mrs. de Winter, who she views as a usurper.
+Danvers feeds the bride's insecurity by showing her Rebecca's lavish bedroom suite, left untouched and denied to the new wife, and by retaining items throughout the house with Rebecca's monogram.

-Eventually, constant reminders of Rebecca's glamour and sophistication convince the new Mrs. de Winter that Maxim is still in love with his first wife, which could explain his irrational outbursts of anger.
-She tries to please her husband by holding a costume party as he and Rebecca used to.
+Eventually, constant reminders of Rebecca's glamour and sophistication convince the new Mrs. de Winter that Maxim is still in love with his tragically drowned first wife, which could explain his restlessness and irrational outbursts of anger.
+She tries to assert her new role by holding a costume party as Maxim and Rebecca had done annually.
 Danvers suggests she copy the dress that one of Maxim's ancestors is seen wearing in a portrait.
 However, when she appears in the costume, Maxim is appalled as Rebecca had worn an identical dress at her last ball, just before her death.